General Surgery Residency

 The General Surgery Residency at NYU Long Island School of Medicine provides an unsurpassed educational experience.
 We train our residents to become skilled surgeons who are committed to delivering compassionate and safe patient care.

 Led by James C. Maurer, MD, director, and Jun L. Levine, MD, associate director, our approach to residency education is fueled by our commitment to diversity, innovation, and professional development.
-We strive to exceed expectations by fostering an academic culture that is as diverse and inclusive as our community—a place where people from different backgrounds and disciplines can collaborate with one another and achieve educational and career milestones.
+Through a rigorous, multifaceted curriculum at NYU Langone Hospital—Long Island, we strive to exceed expectations by fostering an academic culture that is as diverse and inclusive as our community—a place where people from different backgrounds and disciplines can collaborate with one another and achieve educational and career milestones.

 Accepted residents are assigned a faculty mentor, and this serves as the initial framework for their professional development.
 By the end of their training, our residents easily complete the extensive requirements for certification by the American Board of Surgery.